One of the fastest ways to build up your credit is to use a credit card.

 The most important thing to remember when choosing a secured credit card is that you shouldn’t mix it up with a prepaid debit card.

 It can be easy to mix them up, since both have the well-known credit card logos, and you have to make some sort of deposit in order to use them.
-A prepaid debit card will not report your payment behavior to the major credit bureaus.
+A prepaid debit card will not report your payment behavior to the three major credit bureaus.
 This means that it will do nothing to help you build good credit.

 The very first question you should ask about a secured credit card is whether your payment history will be reported; next, you should find out how often it will be reported.
 Ideally, the issuer will report every 30 days.